Neutron-star seismology with realistic, finite-temperature nuclear matter: The pulsation problem

 \subsection{The oscillations}

 Let us move on to the natural vibrations of the neutron star.
 To calculate the oscillation modes, we will use the formulation of the perturbation equations of Detweiler and Lindblom~\cite{1983ApJS...53...73L,1985ApJ...292...12D}, along with the augmentation introduced by \citet{2015PhRvD..92f3009K} to address numerical noise in the low-frequency spectrum.
 For the exterior problem, we use the method of \citet{1995MNRAS.274.1039A}.
 (We refer the interested reader to these papers for the full system of equations.)
 Much of this work rests on the framework of relativistic Lagrangian perturbation theory for fluids \cite{1978CMaPh..62..247F,2013rrs..book.....F,2021LRR....24....3A}.
+The numerical implementation that supports the results in this paper is publicly available \cite{code} and has been used to support a recent study \cite{2025PhRvD.111b3049G}.
+To verify the robustness of our code, we compared it to results in Refs.~\cite{1995MNRAS.274.1039A,1992MNRAS.255..119K,2015PhDT.......604K} and found good agreement.

 The linear perturbations of a relativistic star can be described by the Eulerian perturbation of the metric $h_{a b}$ and the Lagrangian displacement vector of the fluid $\xi^a$.
 Since our focus is on the non-radial oscillations of a spherically symmetric neutron star, we can decompose the perturbations into the form $Y_\ell^\m e^{i \omega t}$, where $\omega$ is the natural frequency of a mode and $Y_\ell^\m(\theta, \phi)$ is a spherical harmonic with quantum numbers $(\ell, \m)$.
 For the spacetime, we adopt the Regge-Wheeler gauge, where high angular derivatives are chosen to vanish \cite{1957PhRv..108.1063R}.
 In the polar sector, \footnote{It is well known that (with the exception of the rapidly damped gravitational-wave \textit{w}-modes \cite{1994MNRAS.268.1015K}) the axial perturbations of a non-rotating, fluid star are trivial solutions to the perturbation problem (see, \textit{e.g.}, Refs.~\cite{1999ApJ...521..764L,2000PhRvD..63b4019L}).
 Other axial oscillation modes exist in instances where there is anisotropy in the neutron-star structure, such as rotation \cite{2000PhRvD..63b4019L} or the presence of an elastic crust \cite{2015PhRvD..92f3009K}.
 For this calculation, we can ignore them.} the metric perturbation reads